Are you looking after your body?

 Also see our section on menopause under Dealing with stress and depression for more information and sources of support.

 Pelvic floor training – get in the habit

-Getting to grips with good pelvic floor training habits is one way for women to look after their health, especially during the child-bearing years.
-This can help from managing pregnancies to alleviating common bladder issues connected with pregnancy.
+Getting to grips with good pelvic floor training habits is one way for people to look after their health.
+For women, it can really help with managing pregnancies to alleviating common bladder issues connected with pregnancy.

 Speak to your doctor or find out more about what pelvic floor exercises are and how they could help you and you can also find out more here on the NHS website.

 If you have had to have surgery to manage a prolapse or other condition such as hysterectomy, it is vital to follow the guidance to help you care for yourself and recover.

 See POGP and seek further support and guidance from trusted healthcare professionals.

 Manual handling is a term often used to describe the act of lifting, supporting, carrying or moving a person.
 It can often be necessary to undertake this kind of physical activity when looking after someone on a regular basis.

 Caring can be very physically intensive.
 When carrying out any form of physical task, it is vital to prevent injury and look after your wellbeing.